Human Resources

 HR consultants

-HR consultants can help employees understand available options or make referrals to appropriate resources.
-Employees may also contact their HR consultant if their manager is not able to effectively resolve their concerns, if their manager is part of their concern, or if they prefer assistance from someone outside their unit.
+HR consultants, employee relations experts situated within UW Human Resources, understand available options or make referrals to appropriate resources.
+Employees may also contact their assigned HR consultant if their manager is not able to effectively resolve their concerns, if their manager is part of their concern, or if they prefer assistance from someone outside their unit.
 Additionally, HR consultants can assist managers and unit HR administrators in understanding options to resolve the matter or provide referrals to other appropriate resources or complaint resolution offices.

 Return to top